Protests Turn Violent In Kenosha, Wisconsin, After Video Shows Police Officers Shooting Black Man In The Back

 — Lauren Linder (@lauren_linder) August 24, 2020

-Other video from the scene showed people throwing objects at the officers on the scene and lighting fires.
+Other video showed people throwing objects at the officers on the scene and lighting fires.
 Linder wrote that someone taking part in the demonstrations threw an incendiary device that created multiple fires, which were also seen from many citizen journalists who live streamed the Kenosha protests.

 #BREAKING: Someone just threw some type of incendiary weapon that set multiple fires at scene @KenoshaPolice officer-involved shooting.
 Law enforcement have just shown up in riot gear & a military vehicle. #Kenosha @tmj4 pic.twitter.com/bFNnEA8RSo